A court in the canton of St. Gallen sentenced a cheese vendor to three years in prison, half of it behind bars.

-The court in the district of See-Gaster was more lenient than Switzerland’s Attorney General, which recommended the man be handed an eight year and ten month prison sentence.
+The court in the district of See-Gaster was more lenient than Switzerland’s Office of the Attorney General, which recommended the man be handed an eight year and ten month prison sentence.

 The defense’s lawyer argued that the man had been trying to save his business to limit the financial fallout on milk suppliers.

 The case will now move to the Federal Tribunal, Switzerland’s highest court, where the cheesy affair will receive a further sniff test.